kizniche/Mycodo/README.md

 <a name="cron"></a>
 ### Daemon Setup

-The following will enable automatic logging and relay control.
+Set the proper pin numbers in config/mycodo.cfg by referencing the GPIO BCM numbering for your particular board.
+These should be connected from your GPIO pins to your relay control pins.

-Once the following init is set, the relays may become energized, depending on what the ranges are set.
-Check that the sensors are properly working by testing if the script 'sudo mycodo.py -r SENSOR' can display sensor data, as well as if gpio can alter the GPIO, with 'sudo mycodo.py -c [pin] --state [value], where pin is the GPIO pin and value is 1=on or 0=off.
+Once the following init is set and the device is rebooted, the relays may become energized, depending on what the ranges are set.
+Check that the sensors are properly working by testing if the script 'sudo mycodo.py -r SENSOR' can display sensor data, as well as if the GPIO can be altered with 'sudo mycodo.py -c [RELAY] --state [ON/OFF/X], where RELAY is the relay number and the state is either ON, OFF, or an integer greater than 1 (for turning the relay on for X number of seconds).

 `sudo cp /var/www/mycodo/init.d/mycodo /etc/init.d/`